Sharon Tate: Legacy

 Tate's work as an actress has been reassessed since her death, with contemporary film writers and critics, such as Leonard Maltin, describing her potential as a comedian.
 A restored version of The Fearless Vampire Killers more closely resembles Polanski's intention.
 Maltin lauded the film as "near-brilliant" and Tate's work in Don't Make Waves and The Wrecking Crew as her two best performances, as well as the best indicators of the career she might have established.
 Eye of the Devil with its supernatural themes, and Valley of the Dolls, with its overstated melodrama, have each achieved a degree of cult status.

 Tate's biographer, Greg King, holds a view often expressed by members of the Tate family, writing in Sharon Tate and the Manson Murders (2000): "Sharon's real legacy lies not in her movies or in her television work.
 The very fact that, today, victims or their families in California are able to sit before those convicted of a crime and have a voice in the sentencing at trials or at parole hearings, is largely due to the work of Doris [and Patti] Tate.
 Their years of devotion to Sharon's memory and dedication to victims' rights ... have helped transform Sharon from mere victim, [and] restore a human face to one of the twentieth century's most infamous crimes."

 In 2012, the book Restless Souls was published.
 Authored by Alisa Statman, a close friend of Patti Tate, two short chapters in the book are written by Sharon's niece, Brie Taylor Ford, daughter of the late Patti Tate Ford.
 The book contains portions of the unfinished autobiographies of Sharon's father, mother and sister Patti, along with Statman's own "personal interpretation[s]".
 Debra Tate has questioned the book's veracity.

 A coffee table book by Debra Tate, called Sharon Tate: Recollection, was released on June 10, 2014.
 It is the first book about Tate that is devoted exclusively to her life and career without covering her death, its aftermath, or the events that led to it.

 In 2019, Once Upon a Time... in Hollywood, a Quentin Tarantino film, was released, partly portraying the life of Sharon Tate, played by Margot Robbie.
-The film provides a revisioning of the events leading to Tate's death by the Mansons, which is prevented in the film due to the actions of other characters in their work.
+The film provides a reimagining of the events leading to Tate's death by the Mansons, which is prevented in the film due to the actions of other characters in the story.

 Character and public image

 Tate had a habit of nail biting and going barefoot in public.
 When she went to restaurants with a "No Shoes, No Service" rule, she would frequently put rubber bands around her ankles to pretend that she was wearing sandals.
 Both these traits were featured in Once Upon a Time in Hollywood.

+Tate had an interest in martial arts, and was a close friend and a student of Bruce Lee, who taught her Kung fu.
+Lee also helped her do martial-arts training for the American spy comedy film, The Wrecking Crew, in 1968.